 2017 Bajaj Pulsar 160NS will be based on the modified Pulsar 150 platform, but considerably lighter than its sibling.

-Power for the 2017 Bajaj Pulsar 160NS comes from a 160.3cc, single-cylinder, oil-cooled triple spark engine mated to a 5-speed gearbox.
-This motor churns out a maximum power output of 15.2bhp and a peak torque of 14.6Nm.
-As a reminder, the Pulsar 150NS is powered by a 149.5cc engine that is good for 17bhp and 13Nm of torque.
-It comes with electric and kick start engine.
+Powering the bike is a 160.3cc, single-cylinder, oil-cooled triple spark engine coupled to a 5-speed gearbox.
+This powertrain churns out a maximum power output of 15.2bhp and a peak torque of 14.6Nm.
+As a reminder, the 150NS is propelled by a 149.5cc engine that is good for 17bhp and 13Nm of torque.
+It comes with an electric and kick start engine.

 To be positioned above the regular Pulsar 150, the new 160NS will rival the Suzuki Gixxer 155, Honda CB Hornet 160R, TVS Apache 160 and the Yamaha FZ-S. We expect the new model to be priced somewhere between Rs 78,000 to Rs 82,000.